-Well worth the wait an anuual Pictorial Meadow – only requires an annual cut and clear once established.
+Well worth the wait a perennial Pictorial Meadow only requires one annual cut and clear once established.
 Our range includes mixes suitable for a range of aspects and situations.
-All our seed mixes produce stunning displays rich in nectar attracting a range of wildlife.
+All our seed mixes produce stunning displays rich in nectar, attracting a range of wildlife.

 Buy seed online